rage/java-programming/data/osa-1/4-muuttujat.md

 Bacon (kg):
 5.5
 Tractor:
-No!
+None!

-And a summary:
+And finally, a summary:
 3
 5.5
-No!
+None!

 </sample-output>